Skip to main content

 When will a planning application be submitted?

-It is envisaged that an outline planning application will be submitted in the next six months.
-We recognise the importance of thorough and meaningful engagement which is why we want the local community to provide their input into the vision for Worcestershire Parkway at the earliest opportunity.
+It is envisaged that an outline planning application will be submitted in winter 2025/26.
+We recognise the importance of thorough and meaningful engagement which is why we want the local community to provide their input into the vision for Wychavon Town at the earliest opportunity.

 What are your plans to mitigate the risk of flooding?